openstack/tripleo-ci/docs/TripleO-ci.rst

 test and held exclusively for the jenkins slave node.

-The TripleO CI process is changing fairly quickly with plans in place to improve its reliability/speed and consistency[2]_
+The TripleO CI process is changing fairly quickly with plans in place to improve its reliability/speed and consistency [2]_

 Infrastructure
 --------------

-The TripleO CI infrastructure is currently run on 2 separate clouds (R1 and R2).
+The TripleO CI infrastructure is currently run on 2 separate clouds (HP1 and RH1, donated by HP and RedHat respectively) with two more regions currently being built.
 Each deployment contains

 * ci-overcloud : traditional kvm openstack cloud

   * Should have an allocation of public floating IP available (1 per worker node).
-Required to allow communication nodepool/jenkins[3]_.
+Required to allow communication nodepool/jenkins [3]_.
   * Should have defined a test network which is managed by neutron in the ci-overcloud but should also be made available to TE hosts.

 * TE Hosts : each hosting X number of actual test environments

 Test Environments